huggingface/blog/chatbot-amd-gpu.md

 ```
 **1.3 Docker image pull and run a Docker container**

 The following uses Pytorch2.0 on ROCm5.4.2.
-Please use
+Please use the
 appropriate docker image according to your target ROCm and Pytorch
 version: <https://hub.docker.com/r/rocm/pytorch/tags>
 ```